- Reflect on your current lifestyle and consider how events in your youth affected the person you have become.

 Part of your role as a school-age staff member is to encourage children to live an active, healthy life.
 Watch this video for some examples of how to support the health and activity of school-age children.

-In today’s digital age, school-age children are increasingly engaging in less physical activity.
+In today’s digital age, school-age children are increasingly participating in less physical activity.
 Your role as a school-age staff member includes providing motivation and encouragement of an active lifestyle:

 - Provide motivation and encouragement to all school-age children by always being positive and optimistic.